Ecosystem Architecture#

 • Weka - Weka offers a high-performance, on-premise parallel file system (WEKApod often built on NVIDIA-Certified Systems) specifically engineered for AI/ML and HPC workloads.
 It provides exceptional throughput and low latency, supports NVIDIA GPUDirect Storage, and is frequently chosen for large-scale NVIDIA GPU deployments.
 Its robust CSI driver ensures seamless integration with Kubernetes for demanding AI training and inference tasks utilizing NVIDIA NIM and accelerated libraries.

-Agentic AI Developer Partner Tools
+Agentic AI Platforms

 • Accenture AI Refinery - AI Refinery is an Enterprise Gen AI / Agentic AI platform designed to help companies turn raw AI technology into useful business solutions.
 Built on NVIDIA technology and NVIDIA AI Enterprise software, AI Refinery supports the entire life cycle of the enterprise Generative and Agentic AI – from model customization & serving, agent building & evaluation, knowledge & data processing to governance & observability.
 Leveraging AI Factory, AI Refinery can deploy pre-built industry solutions on-premise at an accelerated rate.
 AI Refinery platform enables orchestration of agents from ecosystem providers through Accenture’s proprietary trusted agent huddle.